dle666/R-CoT/README.md

-# R-CoT
-Reverse Chain-of-Thought Problem Generation for Geometric Reasoning in Large Multimodal Models
+# R-CoT: Reverse Chain-of-Thought Problem Generation for Geometric Reasoning in Large Multimodal Models

 Data and code will be coming soon.